Last Updated: February 3, 2021

-MEXICO – Cancun reopened to international tourism from June 8th.
-Air and sea borders open, land border with the USA open only to essential travel.
+MEXICO – Air and sea borders open; land border with the U.S. open only to essential travel.

 NAMIBIA – Borders reopened.

-NAURU – Apart from closing borders to visitors who have been in certain nations, the country has maintained freedom of movement.
-International flights available.
-All arriving passengers will be subjected to testing and quarantine, and they must also have spent the past 14 days in one of the following countries: Australia, Cook Islands, Fiji, Kiribati, Marshall Islands, Micronesia, New Caledonia, New Zealand, Niue, Palau, Papua New Guinea, Samoa, Solomon Islands, Taiwan, Tonga, Tuvalu, and Vanuatu.
+NAURU – Borders reopened to the following countries: Australia, Cook Islands, Fiji, Kiribati, Marshall Islands, Micronesia, New Caledonia, New Zealand, Niue, Palau, Samoa, Solomon Islands, Taiwan, Tonga, Tuvalu and Vanuatu.

-NETHERLANDS – Borders to reopen to visitors from the EU/EFTA/Schengen Area on June 15th.
-Visitors from third countries recommended by the EU (Australia, Canada, Georgia, Japan, New Zealand, Rwanda, South Korea, Thailand, Tunisia, and Uruguay) may also enter.
+NETHERLANDS – Borders reopened to visitors from the EU/EFTA/Schengen Area although visitors from certain high risk areas are encouraged to quarantine.
+Visitors from third countries recommended by the EU (Aruba, Bonaire, Saba and St Eustatius, St. Maarten, Australia, Japan, New Zealand, Rwanda, South Korea, Thailand, and China based on reciprocity) may also enter.
 Those from outside these areas may transit.

 NICARAGUA – Borders open.